medavox/tuki-nuwa/text/for-public/Grammar.md

 how the verb extends over time. default: simple

+English also inflects verbs for whether their action is complete, ongoing, or some hypothetical action that frequently/habitually takes place

+habitual: *john dances*; *john likes to dance*

-* complete(perfect) -- a completed action
+* complete(perfect) -- a completed action -- 'john has danced'
 * simple(perfective) -- single unit of time
-* continuous/progressive -- an ongoing state or action
+* continuous/progressive -- an ongoing state or action 'john is dancing'
 * habitual -- this verb occurs multiple discrete times
 * starting(inchoative) -- the action or state is starting
 * prospective -- going to start

 Inherent Verb Properties
 ----------

+### static(stative)/dynamic

-static(stative)/dynamic -- whether the verb contains change over time (an action), or a state the subject is in. default: inherent to the verb. stative verbs cannot use continuous aspect, eg \*'i am knowing the answer' intransitive
+whether the verb contains change over time (stand up, go to sleep, combust), or a state the subject is in (sleeping, standing, burning).

+default: inherent to the verb. stative verbs cannot use continuous aspect, eg \*'i am knowing the answer' intransitive

+whether they represent something which changes over time, or are just something the subject generally does, the verb is an action which can take place at a defined point in time

+we probably don't need gramatical markers for this category: words don't usually differ in meaning by whether they indicate a change over time.

+### transitivity

+if the verb was a function, then how many arguments it would take: 1, 2 or 3?

+intransitive (1 argument): just the subject doing the thing

+*john is dancing*

+`dance(john)`

+or

+`john.dance()`

+transitive (2 arguments): the subject does something to another thing, the object

+*john kicks the ball*

+`kick(john, ball)`

+or

+`john.kick(ball)`

+ditransitive (3 arguments): the does something to/at the object, which involves an indirect object

+*john gives the ball to Mary*

+`give(john, ball, mary)`

+or

+`john.give(ball, mary)`

+transitivity is more up for debate: it may not be a sophisticated enough system for desrcibing what is actually going on with language.

+Pinker suggests in thr language instinct that each verb is listed in the mental dictionary as needing a specific set of arguments, each with a type (such as noun phrase, preposition-phrase).

 Moods
 ----